yangboz/LotteryPrediction/README.md

 TensorFlow Tutorial for Time Series Prediction: https://github.com/tgjeon/TensorFlow-Tutorials-for-Time-Series

-## Donate

-You can help fund the development of web3j by donating to the following wallet addresses:

-Ethereum: 0xEF83a5fA24ddB0a16cbDF829C0305F3b195ba337

-Bitcoin: 1D6tNjbbjNZY54FTzLDGsb4mZ98MDkhLd3

 ## Commercial support and training

 Commercial support and training is available from contact@smartkit.info.